reynardian/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 3 pn/91234567 pe/johndoe@example.com` Edits the phone number and email address of the 3rd person's parent to be `91234567` and `johndoe@example.com` respectively.

 ### Locating persons by name: `find`